10 Tips for loved one to experience the best transition to senior residence

 *Always ask for permission to do things when you hang things on the wall, a good practice to get in the habit of doing.

-Electronics should be programmed so that they are extremely simple to use.
-If your senior loved one has poor eyesight or suffers from dementia a good idea to make a television remote simple would be to make the most commonly used buttons and then cover the rest.
-Electronic stores sell universal remotes with large print.
+- Electronics should be programmed so that they are extremely simple to use.
+If your senior loved one has poor eyesight or suffers from dementia a good idea to make a television remote simple would be to make the most commonly used buttons more visible, and then cover the rest.
+Electronic stores sell universal remotes with large print as well.

-Invest in a label maker from your local office supply store.
-It is very common for all items in a senior room to somehow get misplaced within the residence.
+- Invest in a label maker from your local office supply store.
+It is very common for all items in a senior room to get misplaced by staff or other residents within the residence.

 9. Meet all management

-Meet the resident Doctor(s), arrange the appointments yourself with the Head Nurse and be present the first few visits.
-Just your presence and ability to communicate any additional information will be helpful, and the Doctor will have a better connection with your loved one.
+- Meet the resident Doctor(s), arrange the appointments yourself with the Head Nurse and be present the first few visits.
+Just your presence and ability to communicate any additional information will be helpful, and the Doctor will have a better connection with your loved one, and be able to offer more detailed care.
 With more information and involvement, the Doctor be in a position to offer better care options as time goes on and the care level of your senior loved one increases.

 What more families do now is hire private caregivers to be more present in the daily life of a senior loved one, and provide any extra personalized assistance.
-If the cost of the extra care is a main factor then what most people do is remove the extra residence services, and then direct the funds to hire a caregiver.
+The degree to which a private caregiver is present is up to each person in charge of the senior care.
+The most important factor is to be consistent and create routine visits.
+If the cost of the extra care is a main factor then what most people do is remove the extra residence services, and redirect the funds to hire a caregiver.

 Private caregivers can perform 90% of the additional services that the residence will charge extra for and not only that, your senior loved one will have a one on one companion.